lukaskollmer/yo/docs/reference.md

 <h2 sectionId="yo.lex">Lexical structure</h2>
-Valid Yo source code is written in ASCII.
+Yo source code is written in ASCII.
 Some UTF-8 codepoints will probably work in identifiers and string literals, but there's no proper handling for characters outside the ASCII character set.

 <h3 sectionId="yo.lex.comment">Comments</h3>